- Approximately 239,000 Australians are living with chronic hepatitis B, 38% of whom have not yet been diagnosed. 1

 What is Hepatitis B?

-Hepatitis B (HBV) is a type of viral hepatitis that is transmitted through blood and bodily fluids and can infect the liver.
+Hepatitis B virus (HBV) is a type of viral hepatitis that is transmitted through blood and bodily fluids and can infect the liver.
 Those who have had the infection for longer than six months are defined as having chronic hepatitis B (CHB).

 Hepatitis B in Australia